sudopwr/python-course/ifelse/README.md

 Enter 5th match run: 45

 Output:
-Avarage run is 61.4
+The avarage run is 61.4
 ```

-## Calculate strike rate of batsman
+## Calculate strike rate of a batsman

 ```
 Input: